urilivshits/pageinference/chrome-web-store-assets-guide.md

 1. **Main Chat Interface** (1280x800px)
    - Show the extension popup open
    - Display a conversation about a webpage
-   - Include the flower animation if possible
+   - Include the falling stars animation if possible
    - Highlight the clean, modern UI

 2. **Smart Click Behavior Demo** (1280x800px)